Augmented Reality Campus Tour Mobile Design

 Central Question:

-We reviewed findings from a student-led co-design session with campus tour guides.
-This work identified 3 audience groups: prospective students, parents, and current students, and outlined potential product features.
+I began by reviewing findings from a student-led co-design session with campus tour guides.
+The session identified 3 potential audiences: prospective students, parents, and current students.

-We reviewed findings from a student-led co-design session with campus tour guides.
-This work identified 3 audience groups: prospective students, parents, and current students, and outlined potential product features.
+I began by reviewing findings from a student-led co-design session with campus tour guides.
+The session identified 3 potential audiences: prospective students, parents, and current students.

 Short snippets highlighting each building.